Immigration and Travel to U.S.

 Guide to Laws about Immigration and Traveling to the United States

 Here you will find information about what immigrants, migrants, and other non-citizens can or can’t do in the U.S., and how the government can or can’t treat them.
-It is not about the process for immigrating into the U.S.; but a great starting point for finding information about this process is the U.S. Citizenship and Immigration Services (USCIS) website.
+For the process of immigrating to the U.S., see our Guide to Legally Living and Working in the United States.

 A note on the immigration agencies

-Immigration and incoming foreign travel used to be handled primarily by a single agency called INS, which was dismantled in 2002 and replaced by 3 agencies: USCIS (or simply CIS), CBP, and ICE.
+Immigration and incoming foreign travel used to be handled primarily by a single agency called INS, which was dismantled in 2002 and replaced by 3 agencies: United States Citizenship and Immigration Services (USCIS, or simply CIS), Customs and Border Protection (CBP), and Immigration and Customs Enforcement (ICE).
 CIS processes applications for foreign nationals to enter or immigrate to the U.S., including green cards and citizenship.
-CBP (Customs and Border Protection) enforces immigration laws near the borders and at ports of entry.
-ICE (Immigration and Customs Enforcement) enforces immigration laws within the U.S.
+CBP enforces immigration laws near the borders and at ports of entry.
+ICE enforces immigration laws within the U.S.

 1. Entering the Country